Preprint

 4. Discussion

-Senior cohousing, reducing costs in several ways, is an affordable alternative for older people compared to private nursing homes, with the average monthly cost exceeding €2,000 [51], and the scarcity of beds in public facilities.15 Its main advantage is that communities are conceived with older people’s needs in mind and adapted to their physical limitations.
-However, while Spanish communities choose strategic locations close to local services, they are relatively isolated [29], implying abandoning the environments where older people have spent most of their lives, severing ties.
+Senior cohousing, which reduces costs in several ways, offers an affordable alternative to private nursing homes for older adults.
+Senior cohousing’s main advantage is that communities are conceived with older people’s needs in mind and adapted to their physical limitations, reducing the need for future relocation.
+Additionally, its resident-led structure significantly enhances social capital because residents actively collaborate and share responsibilities.
+However, while Spanish communities choose strategic locations close to local services, they are relatively isolated [40], implying that residents abandon the environments where older people have spent most of their lives, severing ties with family and friends, which results in a reduced availability of informal care [76].
+Furthermore, its resident-driven financial model might compromise its long-term sustainability as populations age and experience increasing levels of functional impairment, potentially resulting in economic vulnerability as members’ resources also decline with age and require more intensive health and social services.

 5. Conclusions